 A number of reactions take place during various metabolic activities.
 Many useful substances and energy are produced.
-At the same time many other things happen such as, toxic wastes may be produced, water content may increase, ionic balance (homeostasis) in the body may be disturbed.
-The waste products include carbon dioxide, water, nitrogenous compounds like ammonia, urea, uric acid, bile pigments, excess salts etc. The most poisonous of all waste products of metabolism is ammonia.
+At the same time many other things happen such as, toxic wastes may be produced, water content may increase, ionic balance in the body may be disturbed.
+The waste products include carbon dioxide, water, nitrogenous compounds like ammonia, urea, uric acid, bile pigments, excess salts etc. The most poisonous of all waste products of metabolism is Ammonia.

-Where are these waste materials produced?
+Where are these waste material produced?
 How does the body manage them.
 Is there a way to detect their presence in our body?

-Now let us observe the test reports of Blood and Urine of a person given in tables-2 and 3.
-Find out the components present in both Blood and Urine.
-(For 24 hours urine test urine is collected for 24 hours.
-From that, 100-150 ml sample will be tested.) observe the reports in the next page and answer the following questions.
+Now let us observe the test reports of Blood and Urine of a person given in table-2 and find out the components present in both Blood and Urine.
+(For 24 hours urine test urine collected for 24 hours for that 100-150 ml sample will be tested.)

-- What are the substances present in blood? - What are the substances present in urine? - What are the substances present both in blood and urine? - Which substances are present above the normal limits both in the blood and urine? - What do you think a reading above normal limits indicates?
+- What are the substances present in blood? - What are the substances present in urine? - What are the substances present both in blood and urine? - Which substances are present above the normal limits both in the blood and urine? - What do you think a reading about normal limits indicates?